Our habits and how they’re formed

 I used to wake up in the morning and let the day dictate itself.
 With the routines in place, I am in control of my day and manage it the way I see fit.

 A few weeks ago, I realized that I watch Youtube A LOT.
-Morning and evening, I was stuck to my iPad and/or laptop watching random videos.
 It wasn’t productive.
 At the end of the day, I was wondering why I didn’t make much progress with my tasks.
 I realized I needed to change this habit.

 In this case, I needed to change my routine.
 When the trigger (boredom) came up, instead of watching Youtube, I watched courses on Skillshare.
 I gained valuable information instead of seeking entertainment.
 I’ve been loving the outcome of it.
 I feel more productive and empowered.

 My morning routine is structured since I enjoy being productive during the first part of my day.

 - Get ready – 10 minutes When the alarm goes off, I immediately get ready as if I’m leaving to go to the gym.
 I brush my teeth, wash my face, moisturize, put on contacts and do my hair.
 Getting ready first thing in the morning prompts my brain to get ready mentally as well as physically.